How to Ask for Mentorship: 4-Step Guide

 Try to think of people who already know you and who are familiar with your academic and professional goals.
 Ideally, they'll also have the expertise you're searching for.
 Has anyone in your professional network benefited from having a mentor?
 Perhaps they themselves are now ready to become mentors.

 Make sure, too, that anyone you're considering has ample time to devote to mentoring.
-Your college's alumni network can be a helpful resource to start with.
+Your college's alumni network can be an excellent resource to start with.

 Step 2: Prepare for the Conversation

-How will you two connect — online, in person, or through a combination of methods?
+- Communication: How will you two connect — online, in person, or through a combination of methods?
 Create a plan that includes the tools you'd use and how often you'd like to communicate, whether that's through phone calls, email, Zoom, or face-to-face meetings.

-Acknowledge your role as a mentee.
+- Your Role: Acknowledge your role as a mentee.
 Explain that you're not only interested in receiving advice but also ready to do the necessary work.
 Being mentored isn't a passive experience.
 Connect your goals to the actions you're prepared to take under a mentor's guidance.

 Step 3: Make the Ask

-You've probably heard the saying, "You don't get what you don't ask for."
+You've probably heard the saying "You don't get what you don't ask for."
 While some people may volunteer to serve as mentors, you'll likely need to take the initiative and ask your chosen person directly to be your mentor.